yjybio/SRSTCM/README.md

 top10 <- mydeg %>% top_n(n = 10, wt = avg_log2FC) %>% row.names()
 VlnPlot(data, features = top10, split.by = 'cell.type', idents = 'NSTCs')
 ```
-Step 5: If the data type is bulk, the aging score is calculated
+Step 5: if the data type is bulk, the aging score is calculated
 --
 For bulk data, we can calculate the aging score of each sample according to the multinomial distribution model.
 The likelihood function of the aging multinomial distribution model corresponding to each sample is used as the score to evaluate the aging degree of the sample.<br>